Fantasim/minibtc/README.md

 # cryptoStarter

-Called crypto starter bc I wanted to figure out the whole blockchain technical ecosystem in its tiny details.
-The best way to make it happen ? building a complete working crypto from scratch.
+Here is a crypto currency like Bitcoin made from scratch.
+It implements all the systems required to work in network and in production.

+- P2P Server
 - Wallet
-- P2P Server
 - UTXO
 - Proof of work
 - Mining
 - Mempool
 - Script Engine
+- CLI
-- and more...
+- OPcodes